sid-sancheti/company-technical/README.md

 This is my solution to Securin's technical exam assignment.

-Please note, the .env files in the frontend and backend need to be created in order for the MERN app to work properly.
+Prior to running the application, please create a .env file in the server folder.
+Include the the MongoDB URI under ATLAS_URI, the database name under DB_NAME, and the collection name under COLLECTION_NAME.

 Use two separate terminals to run the project: